 1. Dry Eye And Retina Health

-Keratoconjuctivitis sicca (KCS) is a condition that is commonly referred to as “dry eye” in dogs and I like to use astaxanthin to treat dry eye.
-It works as an anti-inflammatory.
+Keratoconjuctivitis sicca (KCS) is a condition that is referred to as “dry eye” in dogs.
 The medical term means inflammation of the cornea and surrounding tissues from dryness.

 And astaxanthin can cross the barrier to reach the retina, a barrier that few make it through.

-I would also recommend astanxanthin for retinal detachment and sight in general.
-While this antioxidant is relatively new on the scene, it’s an important one for eye health.
+I would also recommend astaxanthin for retinal detachment and eyesight in general.
+Although it’s relatively new on the scene, it’s an important one for eye health.

 2. Joint Health

-Astaxanthin is a serious anti-inflammatory.
-So it’s great for joint health too.
+Astaxanthin is a serious anti-inflammatory … so it’s great for joint health too.
 Measure it against any other joint product you use for your dogs.

 3. Heart Disease

-Astaxanthin has been proven to reduce C-Reactive Protein (CRP) in the body.
+Astaxanthin was found to reduce C-Reactive Protein (CRP) in the body.
 CRP is a key indicator of heart disease and lowering CRP can help prevent as well as treat heart problems.